 - Formatting a memory card that already has snapshots or other files on it, will delete its contents.
 Normally you do not need to format a memory card again.
 However, if storing to a card has slowed down or if you notice any other abnormality, re-format the card. - Be sure to use the camera to format a memory card.
 Formatting a memory card on a computer and then using it in the camera can slow down data processing by the camera.
 In the case of an SD, SDHC, or SDXC memory card, formatting on a computer can result in non-conformity with the SD format, causing problems with compatibility, operation, etc. - Before formatting a new Eye-Fi card to use it for the first time, copy the Eye-Fi Manager install files to your computer.
-Do this before formatting the card. - 1.
-Turn on the camera and press [MENU].

-2. On the "Set Up" tab, select "Format" and then press [▶].

-3. Use $[\blacktriangle]$ and $[\blacktriangledown]$ to select "Format" and then press [SET].
+Do this before formatting the card. - Formatting a FlashAir card with the camera will delete files on the card that are required for communication.
+For details about formatting, see the instructions that come with the memory card. - 1.
+Turn on the camera and press [MENU]. - 2.
+On the "Set Up" tab, select "Format" and then press [▶]. - 3.
+Use [▲] and [▼] to select "Format" and then press [SET]. - 4.
+Use [▲] and [▼] to select "Yes" and then press [SET].